jeffreyhwatson/nlp_sentiment_project/README.md

 # Next Steps
 Next steps for the project include:
-- Using an advanced word embedding and tuning an RNN classifier.
+- Using an advanced word embedding method and tuning an RNN classifier.
 - Implementing a multiclass classifier and adding neutral tweets to the model.
-- Further investigating the logistic regression model's adherence to the underlying assumptions of logistic regression.
+- Further investigating the final model's adherence to the underlying assumptions of logistic regression.

 # For More Information